617076674/Reading-Notes/Spring学习之旅.md

 >> When declaring `<aop:scoped-proxy/>` against a bean of scope `prototype`, every method call on the shared proxy leads to the creation of a new target instance to which the call is then being forwarded.

 >> Also, scoped proxies are not the only way to access beans from shorter scopes in a lifecycle-safe fashion.
-You may also declare your injection point (that is, the constructor or setter argument or autowired field) as `ObjectFactor<MyTargetBean>`, allowing for a `getObject()` call to retrieve the current instance on demand every time it is needed - without holding on to the instance or storing it separately.
+You may also declare your injection point (that is, the constructor or setter argument or autowired field) as `ObjectFactory<MyTargetBean>`, allowing for a `getObject()` call to retrieve the current instance on demand every time it is needed - without holding on to the instance or storing it separately.

 >> As an extended variant, you may declare `ObjectProvider<MyTargetBean>`, which delivers several additional access variants, including `getIfAvailable` and `getIfUnique`.